 TLC Professional Development Certificate

 Earning a TLC Professional Development Certificate demonstrates your commitment to improving your own excellence in teaching and learning.
 To earn a TLC Professional Development Certificate, you will earn twelve (12) event credits by participating in various events over the course of the academic year.
 Most of these events will be part of the TLC Professional Development Series, will be 60 minutes long, and will count as one (1) event credit.
 You will earn at least four (4) of your twelve (12) event credits by participating in events in this series designated as “Need-to-Know” events that address topics and issues of broad interest to teachers, mentors, and advisors.
-You may also attend special longer events, such as the Faculty Exchange for Teaching Excellence (FETE) Teaching Retreat and Spotlight, that may count for more than one (1) event credit.

 You will document your participation and earn event credits by completing a Post-Event Survey about what you learned and how you will use what you learned in your teaching, mentoring, or advising for each event in which you participate.
 After earning your twelve (12) total event credits (from the TLC Professional Development Series, the “Need-to-Know” events, Spotlight), you will complete a Final Reaction of your experience.